IndieMasco/TechEdWeek4Assignment/READme.md

 - ✅ 🏹 Provide additional functionality on the form, for example, by adding form validation or other options.

+  - All parts of the form have to be filled before the user can submit there review
   - I have added placeholder text in each box to help users know what to put in the boxes
   - I've made the review box have a maximum characters of 300
+  - I've added a character counter so the user knows there's a limit to what they can write
+  - I've added a star rating to the site, but can't seem to figure out how to save the rating and put it onto the review.
+Thought talking to people and looking it up, would I be right to assume that the star rating would have to run through Supabase so I can store the ratings and then display them with the review?

 # requirements that I wasn't able to achieve

 - ❌ 🏹 Add a delete button to each message and a DELETE route in the server.
 - ❌ 🏹 Create an option for users to like others’ posts.
   - I've started on these two stretch goals.
 I've added a button for both and styled them.
-I've just got to do the JavaScript to make them actually work
+I've just got to do the JavaScript to make them actually work down the rabbit hole I go 🐰

 # Wireframe